Iqaluit city councillor Malaiya Lucassie apologizes for BLM remarks

 Coun.
-Malaiya Lucassie, a member of Iqaluit city council, has apologized for recent Facebook comments directed toward the Black Lives Matters movement.
+Malaiya Lucassie, a member of Iqaluit city council, has apologized for recent Facebook comments directed toward the Black Lives Matter movement.

-“I would like to apologize for comments that I made that came across as insensitive to the Black Lives Matters, and to residents of our City,” Lucassie wrote on her Facebook page.
+“I would like to apologize for comments that I made that came across as insensitive to the Black Lives Matter, and to residents of our City,” Lucassie wrote on her Facebook page.

 Earlier this week, Lucassie had written a reply to a Facebook post made by her father, Nunavut cabinet minister Patterk Netser, who appeared to criticize Black women who seek abortions.

 “I had the exact same thought this morning,” Lucassie said in her reply to Netser’s post.

 In that message, she had referred to the recent death of Joyce Echequan, an Atikamekw woman who died in a Quebec hospital while being subjected to abusive insults and racist slurs.

 “All lives matter.
 Why don’t we do something for everyone and not just BLM,” she said.